Real-time Sampling-based Model Predictive Control based on Reverse Kullback-Leibler Divergence and Its Adaptive Acceleration: Problem statement

-where, the term not involved in $\theta^{\prime}$ is excluded, and $H_t^e$ is ignored by assuming that $w$ is appropriately designed so as to $H_t^e = \mathrm{const.}$.
-The remaining expectation operation is approximated by Monte Carlo method with $N$ candidates.
-That is, the sampling-based MPC solves optimization by the maximum likelihood estimation weighted by $H_t^n \in \mathbb{R}_{+}$ for every $n$-th candidate.
+with the two probabilities $p_1$ and $p_2$.
+The optimization variable is represented by $\theta^{\prime}$, which is distinguished from $\theta$ for sampling the candidates.
+The term not involved in $\theta^{\prime}$ is excluded, and $W_t^e$ is ignored by assuming that $w$ is appropriately designed so that $W_t^e = \mathrm{const.}$.
+The Monte Carlo method approximates the remaining expectations with $N$ candidates.
+The sampling-based MPC optimizes $\theta$ using the maximum likelihood estimation, weighted by $W_t^n \in \mathbb{R}_{+}$ for every candidate $n$, $n=1,\ldots,N$.
+Note that the larger value of $N$ is, the lower approximation error.

-However, this optimization cannot be achieved in a single iteration since there may be cases where none of the candidates has found the sufficient optimality.
-Therefore, after optimizing $\theta$, the candidates are sampled and evaluated again, and $\theta$ is iteratively optimized.
-In addition, to avoid overfitting during the iterations due to the approximation error with the insufficient candidates and so on, many implementations apply smoothing to the update of $\theta$.
+However, achieving this optimization in a single iteration may not be possible since there may be cases where none of the candidates cannot find sufficient optimality.
+After optimizing $\theta$, the candidates are sampled and evaluated again, and $\theta$ is iteratively optimized.
+To avoid overfitting during the iterations caused by the approximation error owing to insufficient candidates, many implementations use a smoothing method to update $\theta$, as recommended in~\cite{botev2013cross}.
 Specifically, the update of $\theta$ for the $i$-th iteration ($i = 1,2,\ldots$) is given as follows:

 where $\alpha \in (0, 1]$ is the step size, and the smoothing can be interpreted as an update by the gradient method for eq.~\eqref{eq:mpc_fkl}.
-Note that $\theta_{1}$ of the normal distribution is generally given as a standard normal distribution with $\mu=0$ and $\sigma=I$.
+Note that $\theta_{1}$ of the normal distribution is typically modeled as a standard normal distribution with $\mu=0$ and $\sigma=I$.